TimCook/overwatch-automated-voiceliner/README.md

 I think Chrome may occasionally falsely autodetect the file as a virus because of how C++ like injection / macro stuff functions
-(Since hotkey macros literally are similar in technicality to keyloggers), so might be best to download the .ahk files (Overwatch.ahk & List.ahk) and then use a installed AutoHotkey program to compile by right-clicking Overwatch.ahk to compile as a .exe and/or run script as-is (https://www.autohotkey.com/download/ahk-install.exe)
+(Since hotkey macros literally are similar in technicality to keyloggers), so might be best to download the .ahk files (Overwatch.ahk & List.ahk) and then use a installed AutoHotkey compilation binary to compile by right-clicking Overwatch.ahk to compile as a .exe and/or run script as-is (https://www.autohotkey.com/download/ahk-install.exe)